Geweldig/daily-handoff/index.md

 Experiment with the guidelines provided.
 If you and your peers can work more effectively by ignoring or altering one or more of the methods described, please do so!
 The goal of the daily handoff is the fast and effective sharing of knowledge between you and your peers all over the globe.
 If you find ways which work better for you and your team, adopt them and evolve them!

 ## And in practice?
-Some services which should help you follow these guidelines in practice are:
+Some services which should help you follow these guidelines in practice are described in the lists below.
-**Communication**
+### Communication
  - [Slack](https://slack.com/)
  - [Mattermost](https://mattermost.com/)
  - [Flowdock](https://www.flowdock.com/)